isomerpages/moh-vaccinegov/pages/faq.md

 	<!-- start of each question -->
     			<div class="tab">
     				<input type="checkbox" id="question-3-7">
-    				<label class="tab-label" for="question-3-7">Can someone who was vaccinated with 1
+    				<label class="tab-label" for="question-3-7">Can both of my COVID-19
-COVID-19 vaccine get dose #2 with a different brand?
-Or if they have completed 2 doses, can they still get another brand of COVID-19 vaccine because they want to be really sure they are protected?
+vaccine doses be of a different brand?
+Or if I have completed both doses, can I still get another brand of COVID-19 vaccine to ensure more protection?
     				</label>
     				<div class="tab-content">
     					<p>	All vaccines requiring 2 doses should be